-The Master of Education degree in Early Childhood Education prepares candidates to teach in grades from Pre-K through Grade 2.
+The Master of Education or CAGS Degree in Early Childhood Education prepares candidates to teach in Grades Pre-K-2.
 The program leads to a Massachusetts Initial License.

-The Master’s Degree in Elementary Education prepares candidates to teach in first through grade six.
-The program leads to a Massachusetts Initial Teaching License.
+The Master of Education or CAGS Degree in Elementary Education prepares candidates to teach in Grades 1-6.
+The program leads to a Massachusetts Initial License.

-The Educational Preparation Program offers courses leading to professional licensure for candidates who possess an initial license in the following fields: (1) Early Childhood, (MEd or CAGS); (2) Elementary Education (MEd or CAGS); and (3) Moderate Disabilities (PreK-8 or CAGS).
+The Educational Preparation Program offers courses leading to professional licensure for candidates who possess an initial license in the following fields: (1) Early Childhood, (MEd or CAGS); (2) Elementary Education (MEd or CAGS); and (3) Moderate Disabilities PreK-8 (MEd or CAGS).

-This 30-credit graduate program is designed for educators with an Initial teaching license in early childhood, elementary education, or moderate disabilities (PreK-8) who are seeking Professional Licensure in the same field and at the same level.
+This 30-credit graduate program is designed for educators with an Initial licensure in early childhood, elementary education, or moderate disabilities (PreK-8) who are seeking Professional Licensure in the same field and at the same level.

 Low residency programs are full-time with flexible program delivery allowing students to balance work and life while achieving their academic goals.
-Classes are delivered in a low residency format, where students attend five weekend residencies per year.
-During residencies students meet with their faculty and peers on the AIC campus to attend workshops, hear guest lectures, meet face to face with their mentors, and share ideas among peers.
-When not in residency, students will be engaged in a mentoring relationship with an assigned faculty member who will guide their program of study in a variety of interactive formats.
+Classes are delivered in a low residency format, where students attend three required and two optional weekend residencies per year.
+During residencies, students meet with their faculty and peers on the AIC Springfield campus to attend workshops, hear guest lectures, meet face to face with their mentors, and share ideas among peers.

 Low Residency Doctor of Education programs are non-traditional doctoral programs for practitioners in education, educational leadership, counseling, and supervisory roles, who already hold an accredited master’s degree in education, educational administration, psychology, counseling, or a closely aligned field.